) is a Swedish

 - The Cameo: Several, as part of Christensens homage to European comic books.
 Many famous comic book characters will make cameos in the background in street scenes, and in two noteable examples, as part of "Arnes circle of friends".
-Among these can be mentioned Spirou, The Adventures of Tintin, Astérix, The Phantom, Gyro Gearloose and Goofy.
+Among these can be mentioned Spirou, Tintin, Astérix, The Phantom, Gyro Gearloose and Goofy.
 There's also the fantasy sequence with Krazy Kat and Ignatz.

 - Children Are Innocent: Krille's nephew Willy, who retains his childlike innocence despite the depravity of his uncle and Arne.
 Said innocence put Arne in trouble several times, as Willy has the habit of blurting out inappropriate things Arne has taught him.

 - Even Bad Men Love Their Mamas: Arne surprisingly.
 Despite his near total misanthropy and cynicism, his mother is one of the few people who's feelings Arne actually cares about.